Fraser Valley Premier

 TEAM WEAR – The individual pieces of our Team Wear package have each player’s numbers for easy identification.
 We will provide Backpacks and/or Duffel Bags for intake and U13 players only.

 OPTIONAL ITEMS – Players, Staff and Parents can also order online optional items for themselves directly from Soccer City such as rain & winter jackets as well as extra items on top of what is provided in the Standard Kit.

 SIZING GUIDELINES – Players have seven sizing options available (YM,YL,YXL,AS,AM,AL,AXL).
 The Adidas Sizing Chart below can be used as a guideline for Player Kits.
 However, players should contact their team Coach or Manager regarding scheduled kit sizing “times” for the team.
 Sock sizes are not selected by players as U13-U18 Female Teams and U13-U15 Male Teams will get Medium Size socks U16-U18 Male Teams will get Large Size socks.

 Refund Policies for Fraser Valley Premier player in the BCSPL:

-- Should a player willing leave (quit) his/her team no refund shall be granted.
+Should a player willingly leave (quit) his/her team no refund shall be granted.